mbahvw/kit-katacoda-scenarios/kubectl-advance/step12.md

-The `kubectl top` allows you to see the resource consumption for nodes or pods, and in order to use the `top` command, we have to install a metrics server.
+The `kubectl top` allows you to see the resource consumption for nodes or pods.
+However, in order to use the `top` command, we have to install a metrics server.

 Let's install a metrics server pod.
 To begin, let's clone the git repos below: